-Apart from the regular visit to the veterinary clinic, dog grooming and investing in the best dog food, our pets also need physical activity.
+Apart from the regular visit to the veterinary clinic, dog grooming and investing in the best dog food, our pets also need physical activity like the ones from a dog daycare facility.
 Most dog owners already know that they should walk their dog regularly, but not everyone does.
 Some survey studies have even reported that in some areas over 50% of dog owners do not walk their dogs on a regular basis.

 Here are seven reasons why walking your dog is the best thing you can do for him/her:

 Whatever you choose to do with your dog, presumably the hope is that both of you enjoy the experience.
 In our house, the word “walk” is the only word that gets them more excited than “breakfast,” “dinner,” or “treat.”
 Right when the word is uttered, both are sprinting to the counter where their leashes are kept in anticipation of even just a quick walk around the block.

 2. Walks are a way to bond with your pup